vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.1.0/stripe-checkout/how-to-guides/processing-subscription-payments.md

 <message-box type="info" heading="Top Tip">

-If you need a quick and simple management portal to allow management of your Subscriptions why not use the [Stripe Customer Portal](https://stripe.com/docs/billing/subscriptions/integrating-customer-portal).
+If you need a quick and ready to use management portal to allow management of your Subscriptions why not use the [Stripe Customer Portal](https://stripe.com/docs/billing/subscriptions/integrating-customer-portal).
 The Stripe payment provider already captures the required fields as order properties for you to access.

 </message-box>